 The board of directors currently consists of nine directors, with an independent non-management director serving as its chair.
 The board is divided into three classes (class I, class II and class III).
 Shareholders elect directors in each class to serve for a three-year staggered term expiring in successive years or until shareholders duly elect their successors.
-The term of the class II directors will expire at the 2022 annual meeting.
-The term of the directors elected to class I at this annual meeting will expire at the 2024 annual meeting.
+The term of the class III directors will expire at the 2023 annual meeting.
+The term of the class I directors will expire at the 2024 annual meeting.
+The term of the directors elected to class II at this annual meeting will expire at the 2025 annual meeting.

-Ms. Holloway, the chair of the board, is a non-voting ex-officio member of all committees of the board, is the presiding director for executive sessions of the board and acts as lead director of the board.
+Ms. Holloway, the chairman of the board, is a non-voting ex-officio member of all committees of the board, is the presiding director for executive sessions of the board and acts as lead director of the board.

 The board holds executive sessions of the board following regularly scheduled meetings and on an as-needed basis.
 Some of these sessions are non-management executive sessions.
 Currently, Mr. Sprowls, who is also president and chief executive officer of the company, is the only employee director that participates in executive sessions of the board.
 He does not participate in non-management executive sessions.
-The board held six executive sessions of the board in 2020, one of which included a non-management executive session.
+The board held five executive sessions of the board in 2021, four of which included a non-management executive session.

-The board of directors has determined that all members of the board in 2020, other than Mr. Sprowls, were independent directors of the company.
+The board of directors has determined that all members of the board in 2021, other than Mr. Sprowls, were independent directors of the company.
 The board believes that this leadership structure, in which the chair is an independent director acting as the lead director, ensures a greater role for the other independent directors in the oversight of the company and active participation of the independent directors in setting agendas and establishing priorities and procedures for the board.
 The board further believes that this leadership structure is preferred by a significant number of our shareholders.
 The board has used this leadership structure since the formation of the company as a holding company in 1998.